garden-stream/garden/README.md

 Here is a short run down of features we are hoping to have.

-- Native apps. (starting with android)
+- Native apps. (android, iOS, desktop, web, electron, etc.)
 - "share via" functionality for android
 - Data stream (should refresh on it's own)
 - Followers/follwing (this builds the data stream)